21EC/AD9959_STM32/README.md

 SD1|Float
 SD2|Float
 SD3|Must be GND
-P0|GPIO-P0 when used
+P0|GPIO or timer outpput when used
-P1|GPI1-P0 when used
+P1|GPIO or timer outpput when used
-P2|GPI2-P0 when used
+P2|GPIO or timer outpput when used
-P3|GPI3-P0 when used
+P3|GPIO or timer outpput when used

 Implementation: